sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Gave the Minimap its own border

 ## 9 August 2025
-- Testing all of yesterday's work, and merging
+- Testing all of yesterday's work, and merging back into `content-enhancement`
+- Adding in some new prototype art for the back of the player's head, and aligning the minimap with the UI.
+Added some new color's to AT3's palette.